 In 1994, a Payload Improvement Program and cost reduction were accomplished at a cost of US\$8.1 million.
 A limited production decision was made.
 The Royal Australian Navy contracted AWA Defense Industries to produce the NULKA system for the RAN Fleet.
 The US\$16.9 million contract was awarded for Phase I of the Australian effort.
-AWADI would install the system on a selected Australian frigate, develop and build a fire control system, and assist with the acceptance trials.
+AWADI would install the system on a selected Australian frigate, develop and build a fire- control system, and assist with the acceptance trials.

-FY95 saw the continued development of NULKA development and start of launch system integration testing, continued rocket motor qualification program, and the initial fabrication and delivery of test rounds.
+FY95 saw the continued development of NULKA development and start of launch system integration testing, a continuation of the rocket motor qualification program, and the initial fabrication and delivery of test rounds.
 This was funded at US\$12.729 million.

-The plan for FY96 was to complete NULKA development and conduct land based testing US\$7.576 million as well as completing the integration of a stand-alone NULKA system with the SLQ-32.
-Engineers would begin research and development of payload improvements that will be required to counter the next generation threat and to improve EMC capability.
-They would also begin integration of NULKA with SSDS.
-US\$175.000 was reserved for Small Business Innovative Research assessment in accordance with 15 USC 638.
+The plan for FY96 called for completing NULKA development and conducting land-based testing (US\$7.576 million), as well as completing the integration of a stand-alone NULKA system with the SLQ-32.
+Engineers began research and development of payload improvements that will be required to counter the next- generation threat and to improve EMC capability.
+They also began integration of NULKA with SSDS.
+US\$175,000 was reserved for Small

+Business Innovative Research assessment in accordance with 15 USC 638.

-FY96 accomplishments put US\$7.203 million into completing NULKA development and conducting land based tests.
+In FY96, US\$7.203 million was used to complete NULKA development and conduct land-based tests.
 Engineers completed integration of the stand-alone NULKA system with the SLQ-32.
-The program office began research and development of payload improvements required to counter the next generation threat and to improve EMC capability.
-Commenced integration of NULKA with SSDS.
+The program office began research and development of payload improvements required to counter the next-generation threat and to improve EMC capability.
+Integration of NULKA with SSDS commenced.
 US\$364,000 was used for forward financing of FY97 requirements.

-The FY97 plan budgeted US\$ 5.665 million to conduct DT/OT testing required to achieve a milestone III decision for the stand-alone NULKA system and continue research and development of payload improvements required to counter the next generation threat and to improve EMC capability.
-Continue integration of NULKA with SSDS.
-US\$364,000 was used for forward financing of FY98 requirements and US\$82,000 reserved for Small Business Innovation Research (SBIR) in accordance with 15 U.S.C.
-638.
+The FY97 plan budgeted US\$5.658 million to conduct DT testing and continue research and development of payload improvements required to counter the next-generation threat and to improve EMC capability.
+The integration of NULKA with SSDS continued.
+US\$364,000 was used for forward financing of FY98 requirements due to low execution rates.